-As a new college student, you may have a lot of questions regarding your transition to college life, academics, resources, etc. The professional advisors in the Academic Advising Center are here to help you with this navigation.
+As a new college student, you may have a lot of questions regarding your transition to college life, academics, resources, etc. Our professional advisors are here to help you with this navigation.

 Meeting with your Professional Academic Advisor

 You will meet with your professional academic advisor several times during your first year.
 First, at Freshman Orientation and once a semester for Pre-Registration Advising to discuss your courses for the upcoming semester.
 Also, if your advisor is notified of any academic difficulties you may be experiencing, they will reach out to you to set up a meeting to discuss them.
 Your advisor is always available by appointment for any questions you may have during the year.

 In your first year your advisor will help you with:

 - Transition to college for overall academic success

 - Connecting you to on-campus resources

 - Helping you understand the registration process

 - Sharing information about the University’s policies and procedures

 Faculty Mentors are faculty members, typically from the department or program of the student’s academic major, who act as a valuable source of information and academic and career support to all first- and second-year students.
 The faculty mentor typically becomes the student’s primary advisor during the third and fourth and years of study.